Written by: Felicity Flores

 Source: Wikipedia

 William was accepted to Harvard University at nine, but the university refused to enroll him until he was 11 out of concern for his maturity.
-So, at age 11, William joined Harvard, wrote theories on Four-Dimensional Bodies, and graduated before his sixteenth birthday.
+At the age of 11, William joined Harvard, wrote theories on Four-Dimensional Bodies, and graduated before his sixteenth birthday.

 William could speak and read fluently in French, German, Greek, Latin, Russian, Turkish, and Armenian at this age.